 - 1 Tbsp EV olive oil

-- 1 large salmon fillet (about 200g/7 oz), chopped into tiny bite size pieces
+- 200 g salmon fillet chopped into tiny bite size pieces

 - 2 handfuls baby spinach leaves

-- 1 small handful flat leaf parsley & some for serving
+- 1 handful parsley and some for serving

 - freshly ground black pepper

 - salt if needed

 - Place the fish stock in a saucepan and bring to simmer while you get the risotto going.
 By the time you need the stock, it should be simmering.

 - Heat 2 tbsp of the butter and olive oil in a heavy based wide pan on medium heat.